Home » Recipes » Diet » Vegetarian » Quick Spicy Coconut Noodles

 • 2 tablespoons gochujang paste

-• 2 teaspoon fish sauce (or vegan alternative)
+• 2 teaspoons fish sauce (or a vegan alternative/more soy sauce)

-• 1 tablespoon ginger, grated (or use paste)
+• 1 tablespoon ginger, grated (or use 2 teaspoons of ginger paste)

 Instructions